Marabella North Secondary School

-Marabella North Secondary School is a government-run, public school in Trinidad located at the 1¼ mile Guaracara-Toruba mark.
+Marabella North Secondary School is a government-run, public school in Trinidad located at the 1¼ mile Guaracara-Tarouba mark.
 Since its inception, the school has taken part in many curricular activities and is a good schooling facility.
 The school is a seven-year institution where students graduate up to fifth form level and may opt to do Form 6 (Caribbean Advanced Proficiency Examinations, A levels) at their own request.

 The school can boast of its seven scholarship winners, Marabella North Secondary has been exceptional in many co curricular activities such as Sanfest and RBC Young leaders.